iJACD/XcodeThemes/README.md

 # XcodeThemes
-export of my xcode themes to sync between macbooks
+_Export of my Xcode themes to sync between macbooks_

 Custom syntax color themes are located in